userfrosting/learn/pages/21.upgrading/05.43-to-44/docs.md

 ],
 ```

 While both are compatible with eachother, it is now recommended all sprinkle be update to the new format.
-The locale name defined in the configuration will not be used anymore as it as been replaced by the locale config.
+The locale name defined in the configuration will is not used anymore as it as been replaced by the locale config.

 #### Locale upgrade

 Custom locales (those not bundled by default with UserFrosting) needs to be updated with a new `locale.yaml` file.
-See [Custom locale]() for more information..
+See [Custom locale](/i18n/custom-locale) for more information..

 #### MessageTranslator => Translator

 Search for `UserFrosting\I18n\MessageTranslator` and replace all instances with `UserFrosting\I18n\Translator`.
-Both class (mostly) works the same.
+The `translate` method in **Translator** and **MessageTranslator** are compatible with each other.

 #### PHPUnit